Shift3/standards-and-practices/git-and-github/code-reviews.md

         * Limit your review time to half an hour (if the PR takes longer than that to review, suggest to the author that they break it up)

-        * Pull the code in and run it on your machine (if possible) to test it
+        * If you are part of the dev team for the project, your team may decide to have members pull code and test the app as part of the review.
+If you are not part of the dev team for the project, there is no requirement to actually test the code, just visually inspect it.

         * Don’t block the PR unless there is a legitimate bug